lanl-aea/waves/docs/waves_quickstart.rst

    scons: `nominal' is up to date.
    scons: done building targets.

-You should observe that only the command which produces the orphan mesh ``rectangle_mesh.inp`` file is re-run.
-You can confirm by inspecting the time stamps of files in the build directory before and after file removal and workflow execution.
 You should expect that the geometry and partition tasks do not need to re-execute because their output files still exist.
 But the tasks after the mesh task did not re-execute, either.
 This should be somewhat surprising.
 The simulation itself depends on the mesh file, so why didn't the workflow re-execute all tasks from mesh to post-processing?

 Many software build systems, such as `GNU Make`_ use file system modification time stamps to track DAG state.
 By default the `SCons`_ state machine uses file signatures built from md5 hashes to identify task state.
 If the contents of the